 \section{Introduction}

-Large deviations of the counting statistics characterize the asymptotic characteristics of the distributions of time-extensive counting variables as the duration of stochastic processes approaches infinity~\cite{Touchette2008,Levitov1996,Bagrets2003,Esposito2009,Garrahan2010,Landi2024}.
-Meanwhile, large deviations of first-passage-time (FPT) statistics concern with the asymptotic features of the distributions of the time variable when counting variables first reach specific values, as these values tend towards positive or negative infinity~\cite{Budini2014,Saito2016,Gingrich2017,Garrahan2017,Ptaszy2018,Rudge2019,Liu2024,Menczel2025}.
+Large deviations in counting statistics characterize the asymptotic characteristics of the distributions of time-extensive counting variables as the duration of stochastic processes approaches infinity~\cite{Touchette2008,Levitov1996,Bagrets2003,Esposito2009,Garrahan2010,Landi2024}.
+Meanwhile, large deviations in first-passage-time (FPT) statistics concern with the asymptotic features of the distributions of the time variable when the counting variables first reach specific values and these values tend towards positive or negative infinity~\cite{Budini2014,Saito2016,Gingrich2017,Garrahan2017,Ptaszy2018,Rudge2019,Liu2024,Menczel2026}.
 Intuitively, these two types of large deviations appear to be interconnected.
-In fact, Saito and Dhar~\cite{Saito2016}, along with Gingrich and Horowitz~\cite{Gingrich2017}, demonstrated that for currents in classical stochastic processes, such as the entropy production rate in stochastic thermodynamics~\cite{Seifert2011}, the scaled cumulant generating functions (SCGFs) of these two statistics are inverse functions of each other.
+In fact, Saito and Dhar~\cite{Saito2016}, as well as Gingrich and Horowitz~\cite{Gingrich2017}, demonstrated that for currents in classical stochastic processes, such as the entropy production rate in stochastic thermodynamics~\cite{Seifert2011}, the scaled cumulant generating functions (SCGFs) of these two statistics are inverse functions of each other.
 In this paper, we term a counting variable ``current-like'' if its value can be positive or negative.
 In classical stochastic systems and open quantum systems, Budini {\it et al.}~\cite{Budini2014} and Garrahan~\cite{Garrahan2017} reached the same conclusion for another type of counting variables.
 These variables have nonnegative values and do not decrease over time, for example, the total number of random jumps in stochastic trajectories or dynamic activity~\cite{Garrahan2010}.
-We refer to them as ``simple counting variables'' to distinguish them from the current-like ones.
-Very recently, the inverse function relationship has been further proven to hold for current-like counting variables in open quantum systems~\cite{Liu2024,Menczel2025}.
-Intriguingly, this conclusion is independent of whether quantum systems possess unique or multiple steady states~\cite{Menczel2025}.
+We refer to them as ``simple counting variables'' to distinguish them from the current-like variables.
+Very recently, the inverse function relationship has been further shown to hold for current-like counting variables in open quantum systems~\cite{Liu2024,Menczel2026}.
+Intriguingly, this conclusion is independent of whether quantum systems have unique or multiple steady states~\cite{Menczel2026}.
 The inverse function relationship is significant in the studies of various uncertainty relations in FPT statistics~\cite{Garrahan2017,Gingrich2017,Hiura2021,Pal2021a,Hasegawa2022,Yin2025,Neri2025}.